 - The Subsidence Study Area (SSA): potential surface subsidence associated with the underground mining, including 35° subsidence angle of draw, covering an area of 2,624 hectares. - The Ventilation Shaft Areas: the proposed new surface infrastructure comprising two ventilation shafts covering a maximum total area of approximately 6 hectares.
-The entire proposed surface disturbance associated with the ventilation shaft sites is contained within the Subsidence Study Area. - Expansion of the Reject Emplacement Area (REA), which will involve the disturbance of 43 hectares.
+The entire proposed surface disturbance associated with the ventilation shaft sites is contained within the Subsidence Study Area. - Extension of the Reject Emplacement Area (REA), footprint of 11 hectares.
 This includes land that will be permanently removed from potential agricultural production upon completion of the final landform.
-The REA includes 11 hectares not contained within the SSA.
+The REA is wholly contained within the SSA.

-The total DAA assessed is approximately 2,635 hectares, which includes approximately 11 hectares of surface disturbance located outside of the SSA (associated with a small portion of the REA extension, as shown on Figure 2).
+The total DAA assessed is approximately 2,624 hectares, as shown on Figure 2.
 Table 1 details the disturbance components.
 The DAA is located entirely within the Wollondilly Local Government Area (LGA).